AshridgeTechnologies/elemento/stories/Deploy from GitHub.md

 - (✅)Make library accessible on internet
 - ✅ Script to build files locally
 - ✅ Deploy client app to FB hosting
-- Deploy server app to FB functions
+- ✅ Deploy server app to FB functions
-- Get firebase config and add to deployed files
+- ✅ Get firebase config and add to deployed files
 - ✅ GitHub action
 - Remove unnecessary dependencies in Generator library
 - ✅ Ensure icons still OK in studio
+- All necessary build and deploy scripts are in the generated codebase

 Steps to set up action
 ----------------------